Efforts-Payback/Network_Intrusion_Detection_System_CodeAlpha/README.md

 ## 🎯 Learning Outcomes

---> Understood the basics of network traffic analysis --> Explored rule-based detection using Python
+--> Understood the basics of network traffic analysis <br>
+--> Explored rule-based detection using Python
 --> Learned how to automate alert generation and logging --> Strengthened concepts in cybersecurity and networking